ComposableFi/networks/README.md

 ### NIX

-Can be used as flake input, so can be forked, modified, and used as `input-override`.
+Can be used as flake input or nixos module , so can be forked, modified, and used as `input-override` or override option in module import.

 ## How to update